General Model FAQs

 What is the difference between Implementation and Milestone Funding?

 Implementation Funding and Milestone Funding are two distinct types of financial support available under the Cooperative Agreement in the CGT Access Model.
 Implementation Funding is designed to support required and optional model activities that involve staff/contractor time and infrastructure costs.
-Milestone Funding is designed to support states that successfully complete research projects related to increasing equitable access to SCD gene therapy and promoting multi-disciplinary, comprehensive care for beneficiaries with SCD who are considering or receiving SCD gene therapy.
+Milestone Funding is designed to support states that successfully complete research projects related to increasing access to SCD gene therapy and promoting multi-disciplinary, comprehensive care for beneficiaries with SCD who are considering or receiving SCD gene therapy.

 How can Implementation Funding be used?